gsssrao/english2cypher/README.md

 </script>
 ```

-**Note:** Styling is up to you.
+**Note:** On downloading codemirror, if the version you get is different from `5.52.0`, edit the path in `index.html` accordingly.
+Styling is up to you.
 The above html file is just barebones and it would result in a website that would look like this:
 ![Default Appearance](https://raw.githubusercontent.com/gsssrao/english2cypher/master/appearance.png?token=AJP-Ruzjre-XSJKjxvG6S_ZCNvBWq7lAks5bKTi1wA%3D%3D)

 ## Example